Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/3f7c1fd1-38e4-4045-85ab-0b309fc9e22a)

-Once the installation is complete, click Promote this server to a domain controller on the same page to begin the domain configuration
+Once the installation is complete, Click 'Promote this server to a domain controller' on the same page to start the domain configuration

 ![Image](https://github.com/user-attachments/assets/38a25304-3486-4583-9587-45ea492bf83a)